PTE Exam Format 2026: Free Practice Papers, Question Types, Scoring

 Write Essay Write a 200 to 300-word essay on a given topic.
 Writing 20 minutes

 The PTE Listening section has 8 types of questions, with 12-20 questions in total.
-The questions come from audio or video clips that play automatically, and you hear each clip only once.
-You can take notes.
 There is no fixed time for each question type, but the whole section lasts about 30-43 minutes.
 The table below shows the different question types in the PTE Listening test.

 Question Type Explanation Skills Assessed